96lives/sys-prog-lecture/7-Linking/7-Linking.md

     + Translators
       + translates source code(.c or .h) into (relocatable) object file(.o).
+      + preprocessor and linker combined
     + (Static) Linker
       + Links the object files(.o) and static libraries(.a) into executable file.
+    + Loader
+      + For executable, it copies the code and data in the executable file into memory

   + Example of how the compiler works in few steps.